AgentMC/Sao20/Translate/En/Part6.md

 Ronye and Tiese simultaneously pulled out swords from their left hips and held them with both hands.

-On the floor, widely spreading the wings, just in front of Ronye's feet — apparently preparing to fight defending his owner — Tsukigake, and next to him, at Tiese's feet, Shimosaki stood quickly.
+On the floor, widely spreading the wings, just in front of Ronye's feet — apparently preparing to fight defending her owner — Tsukigake, and next to her, at Tiese's feet, Shimosaki stood quickly.

 "Tsukigake, Shimosaki, get into the cell now and stay quiet!"

 Young dragons leaked unhappy "Ku-ru-ru......", but obeyed the order.
 First, Tsukigake squeezed through the gap in the iron grid.
-Rattling the grating with both legs, it bent the body to go through the gap, and rolled up in the center of the cell.
+Rattling the grating with both legs, she bent the body to go through the gap, and rolled up in the center of the cell.
 Mountain goblins let out a quiet yelp at the back of the cell, but soon they were able to see that it was a harmless creature.

 Next, Shimosaki tried to go through the grid.
 The hidden door was already half-lifted, and white-smoke-cold air flowed out of the darkness on the other side.
 The darkness was too dense, it wasn’t possible to see the appearance of the one who was behind the door, but the presence felt somehow familiar.